 --write-tessellation-vertices-to-file string output file path to write generating IDs and positions of SAS-constrained tessellation vertices

---graphics-output-file string output file path to write contacts drawing .py script to run in PyMol
+--graphics-output-file-for-pymol string output file path to write contacts drawing script for PyMol

 --graphics-title string title to use for the graphics objects generated by the contacts drawing script

---graphics-restrict-representations strings space-separated list of representations to output, e.g.: balls faces wireframe xspheres lattice
+--graphics-restrict-representations strings space-separated list of representations to output, e.g.: balls faces wireframe sas sasmesh lattice

 --mesh-output-obj-file string output file path to write contacts surfaces mesh .obj file